metayeti/FocusPocus/README.md

 ## About

 This is a small, free and open source, cross-platform productivity application.
-Its main goal is to track work hours for various tasks.
-Think of it as a time tracking buddy for your desktop.
+Its main goal is to track work hours for various user-defined tasks.
+Think of it as a time tracker buddy for the desktop.

 Instructions for use will appear when you first run the application, or if you select Tutorial from the Help menu.